How to avoid bloating with better eating habits

 - Sauerkraut — Contains beneficial probiotics and fiber.

-Foods to Avoid for Bloating Relief
+Foods to Avoid if You Want to Prevent Bloating

 Certain foods are notorious for causing bloating.
 Consider limiting: